zhenging/hist207b/notes/11_world_war_II/outline.md

 To answer QUESTION #4, study ES #4.
 Look up the word "arsenal."

 #### E. Lend-Lease, March, 1941 (Tindall, p.
 959)
 QUESTION #5: In his press conference, what did FDR compare the Lend-Lease program to?
-Do you think it’s a valid comparison?
+Do you think it's a valid comparison?
 To answer QUESTION #5, study ES #5.
 + Minimizing huge national commmitment.
 + FDR can't bypass Congress (Only Congress can spend government money)